-When applying to one of our Ph.D. programs, current School of Informatics and Computing master's students should contact the Graduate Studies Office for application procedures.
+When applying to one of our Ph.D. programs, current School of Informatics and Computing master's students should contact Graduate Student Services for application procedures.
 Applicants must fill out the online application for the Ph.D. degree, but other procedures are different.
-You can reach us by e-mail at infograd@indiana.edu.
+You can reach us by e-mail at soiccsgr@indiana.edu.